LIN3S/WordpressStandard/README.md

 Copy `wp-config-custom-sample.php` to `wp-config-custom.php` and add database connection details

+Change autoload parameters in `composer.json` to match your theme's path and namespace.

 To start using the template read its `README.md` located in `src\themes\project-name`

 > To use capistrano check all gems have been installed